 Facebook ads have become quite sophisticated in the past couple of years.

 They’re finally at a point where even marketers for small businesses can target effectively while gain valuable audience insights.

-Facebook has 1.3 billion active daily users, and they made $7.6 billion in ad revenue in Q1 of 2017 alone.
+Facebook has 1.3 billion active daily users, and they made more than $7.6 billion in ad revenue.